VictorAjadi/VictorAjadi/README.md

 - 👋 Hi, I’m @VictorAjadi
 - 👀 I have been coding in JavaScript for primarily over 2years
-- 🌱 I’m currently learning react native in react and data analytics
+- 🌱 I’m currently learning Electron JS and Devops
 - I'm currently on a look out for a role in MERN stack web development and collaboration on projects
 - 📫 You can follow me on LinkedIn https://www.linkedin.com/in/zemon-dev